raneem-labs/DSAI3202/assigmentPart2/README.md

 Population Representation:
 The population now consists of multiple sets of routes (one for each car).
 Each individual in the population represents a collection of routes for the cars, and the selection, crossover, and mutation processes are adjusted accordingly to handle this new structure.

+note: i have used city distances.csv for the trial file, and the extended.csv for the trial with 5 cars

 Conclusion:

 This script efficiently implements a genetic algorithm for solving the TSP.
 By parallelizing fitness evaluation (if implemented), we can further optimize performance.
 The multi-car adaptation (VRP) involves splitting routes across multiple vehicles and adjusting the fitness function to minimize the total distance traveled by all vehicles, a significant extension from the original TSP problem.